damoclark/MoodleCourseSearcher/README.md

 ### Firefox ###

-Firstly, [Install
-Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) into
-your Firefox browser.
+1. If you don't already have it, [Install Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) into your Firefox browser.

-Then, [install Moodle Course Searcher](https://raw.githubusercontent.com/damoclark/MoodleCourseSearcher/master/Moodle_Course_Searcher.user.js).
+1. Then, [install Moodle Course Searcher](https://raw.githubusercontent.com/damoclark/MoodleCourseSearcher/master/Moodle_Course_Searcher.user.js).

 ### Chrome ###

-Just [install Moodle Course Searcher](https://raw.githubusercontent.com/damoclark/MoodleCourseSearcher/master/Moodle_Course_Searcher.user.js) and you are all set.
+1. Just [install Moodle Course Searcher](https://raw.githubusercontent.com/damoclark/MoodleCourseSearcher/master/Moodle_Course_Searcher.user.js)
+and you are all set.
 It doesn't require any special security permissions and therefore can run as a native Chrome user script.